MrZer0x0/EncoreMP/README.md

 ## 11, Armorer overhaul

-In the base game once you were able to reliably repair an iron sword, you could reliably repair anything, so ther was not much benefit to levelling the skill.
+In the base game once you were able to reliably repair an iron sword, you could reliably repair anything, so there was not much benefit to levelling the skill.

 The following changes have been made,
 - More expensive items are now harder to repair